 Countless hours can be spent on searching for missing documents which leads to problems that will continue to occur leading to low productivity.
 Your document tracking system should provide quick and easy auditing capabilities straight from your mobile device.

 Knowing where documents are located, who has been issued them and when they are returning is invaluable.
-And using doorway readers for real time tracking of multiple documents boxed/concealed simultaneously creates time savings, superior governance and tracks compliance for sensitive material.
+And using RFID doorway readers for real-time tracking of multiple documents boxed/concealed simultaneously creates time savings, superior governance and tracks compliance for sensitive material.